 So which configuration should I choose?

 As with all scuba equipment choices, every diver should choose the system which will best serve their own diving needs.
-By taking into account your own diving activities, any potential future diving plans (such as travel or technical courses), and the pros and cons of each system, you should be able to make an informed decision.
+Take into account your diving activities, future plans (travel or technical courses), and the pros and cons of each system.
+This should help you make an informed decision.

-Remember that it’s always important to seek thorough training on any equipment setup which is unfamiliar to you, so reach out to your local dive provider for advice or search in our Girls that Scuba Together group to build a relationship with a local instructor.
+Remember that it’s always important to seek thorough training on any equipment setup which is unfamiliar to you.
+Reach out to your local dive provider, or search our Girls that Scuba Together group to find a local instructor.

 What alternate air source setup do you use?
 Which system best suits your diving needs?
 Let us know in the comments below or share your equipment configuration with us on Instagram (we’re @girlsthatscuba) and in the Girls that Scuba Facebook community!